 Minimum read distance of over 1 meter or 3 feet.
 Gen2 tags can have a read range of over 16 meters or 52 feet when using the full 4 Watt EIRP legally allowed on the readers by FCC and other global regulators (For your local power regulations see our RFID Education page).
 Gen 2 tags can be EPCglobal multi-frequency, 860 MHz.
 European Union, or 902 MHz.
 FCC depending on the tags function and other capabilities.
 Gen 2 semi-passive (semi-active) tags are battery assisted and have a read range of up to 50 meters or about 162 feet.
 We have both passive and the emerging semi-active readers and tags available for those companies that need to be on the leading edge or simply need the range of the Gen 2 Semi-active technology.

 Usually LF and SHF.
 Now you can have a UHF RTLS that is extremely accurate and can easily control 250,000 sq feet on a single switch.
 Use the Contact Usfor more information.

-Adjustable read range from 30cm (1 foot) to over 2 kilometer (1.24 miles) using highly sensitive FCC approved antennas.
-SkyRFID carries a complete line of 433 MHz readers and tags that can be used for many industrial,healthcare, mining, and other tracking and locating applications.
+Fully adjustable read range from 30cm (1 foot) to over 3 kilometer (1.86 miles) using our special sensitive high gain antenna solutions.
+SkyRFID offers a comprehensive line of 433 MHz fixed and portable readers, tags (ATEX Certified), antennas and accessories for a multitude of Industrial, Marine, Healthcare, Mining, Vehicle, Personnel, and other tracking and locating applications.